US suspects Russia of launching anti-satellite space weapon

 Patrick Ryder, Pentagon Press Secretary

-Ryder stated that this satellite, which is suspicious to his country, is "placed in the same orbit as the US government satellite."
-Its characteristics, according to Ryder, coincide with the parameters of the devices allegedly already launched by Russia between 2019 and 2022.
-And therefore, the US is "continuing to monitor" the situation and is "responsible for protecting and defending outer space."
-Ryder is not aware of any negotiations and "any contacts" with the Russian side on this issue.
+Ryder stated that this satellite, which is suspicious to his country, is"placed in the same orbit as a US government satellite."
+Its characteristics, according to Ryder, coincide with the parameters of devices allegedly already launched by Russia between 2019 and 2022.
+And therefore, the US"continues to monitor" the situation and"is responsible for protecting and defending outer space."
+Ryder is not aware of any negotiations and"any contacts" with the Russian side on this issue.

-President Vladimir Putin then noted that the Russian position is unchanged, clear and transparent: the country is categorically against the deployment of nuclear weapons in space.
-He stressed that Russia has no nuclear weapons in space.
+President Vladimir Putin thennoted that the Russian position is unchanged, clear and transparent: the country is categorically against the placement of nuclear weapons in space.
+He stressed that Russia does not have nuclear weapons in space.

 At the end of April, US National Security Advisor Jake Sullivan publicly stated that Russia was allegedly developing a satellite weapon carrying a nuclear charge.

-However, the United States, France, Great Britain, Japan, Slovenia, the Republic of Korea and Malta opposed this Outer Space Treaty, effectively blocking the possibility of demilitarizing space.
+However, the US, France, Great Britain, Japan, Slovenia, the Republic of Korea and Maltaopposed this Outer Space Treaty, effectively blocking the possibility of demilitarizing space.

 Read materials on the topic:

-Monstrous power: Russia has begun exercises on the use of non-strategic nuclear weapons
+Monstrous force: Russia has begun exercises on the use of non-strategic nuclear weapons

 The Russian Ministry of Defense showed the TOS-2 "Tosochka" flamethrower from the inside for the first time

-Russian military personnel and their weapons will receive the latest camouflage from drones
+Russian military and their weapons will receive the latest camouflage from drones

 Now on home